saylordotorg/course_polsc301/Unit04.md

+---
+layout: default
+title: "POLSC301: American Political Thought"
+course_description: "An exploration of the theories that have shaped American political thought from the colonial era to the 1960s.
+Topics include individualism, capitalism, industrialism, slavery, equality, social progressivism, and the civil rights movement."
+next: ../Unit05
+previous: ../Unit03
+---
 **Unit 4: Individualism and Democracy** <span id="4"></span> **This unit of the course focuses on the philosophical concept of the relationship between the individual and the democratic state.
 In the